cenit-io/eCapi/docs/user-guide/connected-integrations.md

 # Connected Integrations

-In the area of connected integrations is where all the channels linked to OMNA are found where they may or may not be authorized.
+In the area of connected integrations is where all the channels linked to CenitIO eCommerce are found where they may or may not be authorized.
 Each integration has a set of options that will allow its control.
 <div align=center>
     <img width="800" src="assets/images/integrations/connected-integrations.jpg"/>
 </div>